A night light board that facilitates meaningful connection with loved ones from a distance.

 There were also quite a few interaction details that we as a team discussed at length throughout its development but didn’t quite make it into the final showcase of the project—details such as different operational modes, parental controls, and amount of customization, to name a few.
 Getting those a bit more fleshed out would also help us to refine the digital interface a bit more.

 We’d also be interested in exploring different forms for the physical board.
-For example, we had heard from a guest critic that round shapes tend to be more appealing to children, so doing a bit of research into that and testing different shapes and sizes of boards could be valuable.
+For example, we had heard from a guest critic during an in-class feedback session that round shapes tend to be more appealing to children, so doing further research into this and testing different shapes and sizes of boards could be valuable.

-And finally, I think there’d be quite a lot of testing to be done overall, but in particular, we’d like to test our product across multiple age groups.
-We wanted to design a product that could be used cross-generationally, from children to older adults, but during the time this project was in development, it simply wasn’t feasible to do more extensive testing due to safety concerns.
+There would be quite a lot of testing to be done overall, but in particular, we’d like to test our product across multiple age groups.
+We wanted to design a product that could be used cross-generationally, from children to older adults, but during the time this project was in development, it simply wasn’t feasible to do more extensive testing due to COVID safety concerns.

 One of the biggest things we learned from this project was to make sure we were testing what we actually intended to test.
 Due to the circumstances, we had to get pretty creative with our testing setups, but there were times where the setup we designed wasn’t really 1:1 with the interaction we were trying to test.
 For example, with our Wizard-of-Oz prototype, the test would have been more accurate to have a message sender and message receiver in different rooms.
 And in both our Wizard-of-Oz and co-design sessions, our participants would draw lines on the grid to create constellations, but the actual constellation would only be made up of dots.